Theatre of the absurd: Plot

-Traditional plot structures are rarely a consideration in the Theatre of the Absurd.
+Traditional plot structures are rarely a consideration in the theatre of the absurd.
 Plots can consist of the absurd repetition of cliché and routine, as in Godot or The Bald Soprano.
 Often there is a menacing outside force that remains a mystery; in The Birthday Party, for example, Goldberg and McCann confront Stanley, torture him with absurd questions, and drag him off at the end, but it is never revealed why.
 In later Pinter plays, such as The Caretaker and The Homecoming, the menace is no longer entering from the outside but exists within the confined space.
-Other Absurdists use this kind of plot, as in Edward Albee's A Delicate Balance: Harry and Edna take refuge at the home of their friends Agnes and Tobias because they suddenly become frightened.
+Other absurdists use this kind of plot, as in Albee's A Delicate Balance: Harry and Edna take refuge at the home of their friends, Agnes and Tobias, because they suddenly become frightened.
 They have difficulty explaining what has frightened them: